ignite/cli/docs/docs/guide/02-getting-started.md

 provides a starting point for developers to quickly set up a new Cosmos SDK blockchain and build their desired functionality on top of it.

+By default, Ignite creates a new empty custom module with the same name as the blockchain being created (in this case, `example`) in the `x/` directory.
+This module doesn't have any functionality by itself, but can serve as a starting point for building out the features of your application.
+If you don't want to create this module, you can use the `--no-module` flag to skip it.

 ## Directory structure

 In order to understand what the Ignite CLI has generated for your project, you